pyg-team/pytorch_geometric/examples/distributed/pyg/README.md

 #### Option B: Launch Script

-There exists two methods to run the distributed example with one script in one terminal for multiple nodes:
+There exist two methods to run the distributed example with one script in one terminal for multiple nodes:

 1. [`launch.py`](./launch.py):
    ```bash